Tavnos/TTE/README.md

 # TTE

-Translation Transcription and Evaluation (TTE) of DNA, mRNA and Peptides with BLOSUM62,
+Translation Transcription and Evaluation (TTE) (Examples in pictures below) of DNA, mRNA and Peptides with BLOSUM62,
 Polarity, Weight, class, hydropathy, and few extras such as matching DNA codon